The Master of Construction Management (MCM) is designed for working professionals

 In addition to the university's Graduate School Admission Requirements, applicants must have earned a GPA of no less than 3.0 on undergraduate courses.
 Exceptions can be made for applicants with extensive work experience.
 A current resume must be included at the time of application along with at least one letter of recommendation; interviews may be requested.
 Computer literacy is a necessary prerequisite.

-For more information, contact the program director, Dr. George Ford.
+For more information, contact the Kimmel School of Construction Management.